sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Guide/Appendices/Transitioning_to_the_New_UI_Layout_System.md

 With horizontalWrap set to false, all children are placed in a single row.

-Prior to Release 2.1, horizontal layout behavior was not consistent across platforms.
+{{% alert title="⚠️ Warning" color="primary" %}}Prior to Release 2.1, horizontal layout behavior was not consistent across platforms.
 In particular:

 * Mobile Web did not wrap to a second row and aligned all children to the top of the parent view if no top or bottom pins were defined.